NoellePatterson/ffc-readme/fall-pulse/duration.md

                          right = date + index_right
                          break
   ```
-6. Once the left and right ends of the initiation event have been detected:
+6. Once the left and right ends of the fall pulse flow have been detected:
-   * Set the duration as the number of days between the left side of the initiation event peak and the initiation event peak:
+   * Set the duration as the number of days between the left side of the fall pulse flow peak and the fall pulse flow peak:

      ```py
      if left:
      duration = int(date - left)
      ```

-   * If there is no left side identified, set the duration as the number of days between the initiation event peak and the end of the falling limb of the initiation event peak:
+   * If there is no left side identified, set the duration as the number of days between the fall pulse flow peak and the end of the falling limb of the fall pulse flow peak:
      ```py
      elif not left and right:
      duration = int(right - date)